NazSr/Workspace/README.md

 # LearningSpace
-A Repository dedicated for all my Learnings!
+A Repository dedicated to my Learnings!